Public Relations

 and others.
 It has a timeline of the history of the PR industry going back

-over a hundred years with many of the "achievements" (like convincing women
+over a hundred years with many of the "achievements" (like convincing

 to smoke cigarettes, thanks Ed!) cross linked to the biographies of the